iluwatar/java-design-patterns/state/README.md

 ## Intent of State Design Pattern

-Allow an object to alter its behavior when its internal state changes.
-The object will appear to change its class.
+Enable an object to alter its behavior dynamically as its internal state changes, optimizing Java application responsiveness.

 ## Detailed Explanation of State Pattern with Real-World Examples